 How To Recognize When You Are Self-Sabotaging?

 Self-sabotage can take many different forms.
 It could be as simple as procrastinating on a task that you know needs to get done, or it might manifest in a more complex way, such as an addiction.
-These behaviors are often the result of unconscious beliefs and patterns from our pasts when faced with difficult situations.
+These self defeating behaviors are often the result of past traumas and self sabotaging patterns from our pasts when faced with difficult situations.

-One way to recognize self-sabotage is by looking out for behaviors that are significantly different from your values.
+One way to recognize when you stop self sabotaging is by looking out for negative behaviors that are significantly different from your values.
 These can come in the form of unhealthy eating habits, overspending, or avoidance of challenging tasks.
 Self-sabotaging thoughts may also come up when working on a project or having SMART goal in mind.

 The act of self-sabotage doesn’t always take place right away.
 Instead, it can be a slow process that happens over time and is often the result of not receiving enough validation from someone we loved or admired in our childhood and adolescent years.
 Unfortunately, this experience leads us to seek reassurance through damaging behavior.